szymor/anarch/README.md

 The game itself can't communicate many values directly – it is just a simple game with very little text – but it tries to **bring attention** to the values of its author.
 Some of these are:

+- **In general so called [less retarded software/society](https://www.tastyfish.cz/lrs/main.html)** -- my newly created philosophy of technology and life.
 - [Anarchism](https://theanarchistlibrary.org/library/the-anarchist-faq-editorial-collective-an-anarchist-faq-02-17), which [automatically means](https://theanarchistlibrary.org/library/the-anarchist-faq-editorial-collective-an-anarchist-faq-12-17#toc16) anti-capitalism and caring about all other living beings.
 - [Pacifism](https://en.wikipedia.org/wiki/Anarcho-pacifism), because true effort for equality can't be pursued by violence and other forms of oppression.
 - [Minimalism](https://suckless.org/philosophy/) and simplicity, in technology and elsewhere, as a means of freedom and beauty.
 - [Software](https://en.wikipedia.org/wiki/Free_software), [cultural](https://en.wikipedia.org/wiki/Free-culture_movement) and information freedom, opposition to intellectual property.
 - Future proof technology.
-- Vegetarianism, veganism, equality of life forms.
 - Selflessness, sharing, collaboration, caring about others.
+- By extension also other peaceful values such as veganism, equality of life forms etc.

 ### Why ray casting and not e.g. BSP?